It can be hard to know where to begin when writing content for your new website.

 - Don’t worry about publishing before all content is ready.
 Google likes content being added to a website, as do engaged users.

 - An organised website is an SEO-friendly website.
 You may have heard about SEO (Search Engine Optimisation).
-It can be a complex topic, but there are a few failsafe rules to making sure Google can find your site and ranks it well.
+It can be a complex topic, but our advice – similar to other Small Business SEO Companies out in the world – there are a few failsafe rules to making sure Google can find your site and ranks it well.
 One of those is to keep your site as uncomplicated as possible.

 In Part 2, we will cover one of the best ways to keep your audience engaged and ramp up your SEO strategy: blogging.